bioinfodlsu/bioinfodlsu-survival-guide/software-development.md

-# Apart from programming languages, what software development skill do I need?
+# What software development skill do I need?
+The first thing is obviously knowing and choosing programming language(s) appropriate for your task.
+Here's a short discussion on that here: {ref}`content:programming_languages`

 Let's say you are writing a super cool software that does amazing things.